kissplugins/KISS-Forked-Post-Types-Order/CHECKLIST.md

 - Real-time status updates with pass/fail indicators
 - Detailed diagnostic output with execution timing
 - Clear results help identify specific issues

----

-## 🔥 Critical Security Alert

-**IMMEDIATE ACTION REQUIRED**: The `debug-category-filter.php` file in your plugin root is a critical security vulnerability that:
-- Bypasses WordPress authentication
-- Exposes wp-config.php contents
-- Allows unauthorized database access
-- Should be deleted immediately from production

-This file should never exist in a production environment.